Guide for new members

 Subsidies for health benefits are funded by employer contributions and are not guaranteed; they can be changed or eliminated at any time.

-With the growing number of retired members and inflation of prescription drugs costs, the board is reviewing the plan's retirement health benefits program to ensure it can be maintained for the long term.
+With the growing number of retired members and inflation of prescription drugs costs, the board has completed a review of the plan's retirement health benefits program to ensure it can be maintained for the long term.